-The consequences of COVID-19 have been felt at every level of society in the past year.
+The consequences of COVID-19 have been felt at every level of society since March 2022.
 But employers have been dealing with unique complications throughout the pandemic.
 Now that a vaccine has become available, additional considerations have come into play for employers regarding duty of care and liability.

 As an employer, you may be wondering what’s best for your employees, as well as how to protect yourself legally in this unfamiliar territory.
 This article will familiarize you with the issues around employee vaccinations and duty of care.
 It will also provide some guidance and resources you may find useful.

-Employer FAQs About Duty of Care and COVID Vaccination
+Employer FAQs About Duty of Care and COVID Vaccine Liabilities

 Here are some FAQs employers have been asking, as well as some thoughts on these issues from legal, medical, and insurance experts.

 Is it Legal to Require My Employees to Get Vaccinated Before Returning to the Office?

 Yes.
 The Equal Employment Opportunity Commission (EEOC) stated on December 16, 2020 that employers may require their employees to be vaccinated prior to returning to the office.

 If you’d rather not put a strict vaccination mandate on your employees, however, there are other options, such as employee incentive programs.